YuXuanYio/gazealytics-master/README.md

 Pozdniakov, S., Martinez-Maldonado, R., Tsai, Y. S., Echeverria, V., Srivastava, N., & Gasevic, D. (2023, March).
 How Do Teachers Use Dashboards Enhanced with Data Storytelling Elements According to their Data Visualization Literacy Skills?.
 In LAK23: 13th International Learning Analytics and Knowledge Conference (pp. 89-99).

+Wang, Y., Jiang, Y., Hu, Z., Ruhdorfer, C., Bâce, M., Bulling, A. (2024, June).
+VisRecall++: Analysing and Predicting Visualisation Recallability from Gaze Behaviour. in Proceedings of the ACM on Human-Computer Interaction (PACM HCI), vol. 8, no. ETRA, Art.
+239.

 ## Media
   * Visual eye tracking data analysis using Gazealytics was featured by [Merve Keskin](https://drmervekeskin.wordpress.com/) in [Geomob Podcast - 186.
 Merve Keskin: Map Usability](https://thegeomob.com/podcast/episode-186) (30:07 - 34:05) in producing more insightful outcomes with straightforward visualizations and interactions than traditional eye tracking data analysis methods.